How common are mast cell tumors?

 Similarly, mast cells cause the stomach to produce more acid and predispose dogs to stomach ulcers.
 Oncologists typically recommend that patients also receive Prilosec OTC (generic, omeprazole) until their tumor is removed to decrease the chance of stomach ulceration.

-After surgery, provided that metastasis has not occured, there is no reason to continue these medications.
+After surgery, provided that metastasis has not occurred, there is no reason to continue these medications.

 If my dog has one MCT, will he get another?

-A dog that has had once mast cell tumor has a 44% chance of developing a second mast cell tumor, just because he is predisposed to them.
-If your dog has had this tumor, monitor him for additional lumps and bumps.
-Have your vet (or oncologist) aspirate any new skin masses.
+A dog that has had once mast cell tumor has about a 44% chance of developing a second mast cell tumor, just because he is genetically predisposed to them.
+If your dog has had a MCT tumor, monitor him for additional lumps and bumps.
+Have your vet (or oncologist) aspirate any new skin masses while they are still small and can have a good surgical outcome.

 What is the prognosis?

-In most cases, if the MCT is treated appropriately, dogs can live for years with MCT.
+In most cases, if the MCT is treated appropriately, dogs can live for years.
 The exception is for dogs that have very aggressive MCT - thankfully these are the minority of cases.
+Although dogs can live for years with appropriate treatment for high grade MCT, these tumors are unpredictable and treatment is not always successful.

 MCT are incredibly common.
 These are tumors that oncologists treat every day.
 They are also tumors for which there are many treatment options (if the gold standard is not possible for a client).
 If you're interested in learning more, reach out to your local oncologist so that they can give you advice tailored to your dog and your dog's tumor.